 Just up the road is a homey (and less expensive) diner with great views and comfort food, Louis' Restaurant, just above the Cliff House on Point Lobos Avenue.

 Another popular spot is the Beach Chalet, a more casual restaurant overlooking Ocean Beach on the Great Highway at John F. Kennedy Drive, where Golden Gate park meets the water.
-For a beach view, eat in the upstairs section, or eat downstairs with patio seating looking out on the windmill on the western edge of Golden Gate Park (great selection of beers).
+For an ocean view, eat in the upstairs section, or eat downstairs with patio seating looking out on the windmill on the western edge of Golden Gate Park (great selection of beers and homemade potato chips).

 Surfers headed for the water